seeu-inspace/easyg/README.md

 - [VB Decompiler](https://www.vb-decompiler.org/products.htm) decompile an exe written in VB
 - [Sigcheck](https://docs.microsoft.com/en-us/sysinternals/downloads/sigcheck) check the signature of an executable
 - [ILSpy](https://github.com/icsharpcode/ILSpy) .NET decompiler
+- [Echo Mirage](https://resources.infosecinstitute.com/topic/echo-mirage-walkthrough/) to monitor the network interactions of an application

 **Android**

 - [apktool](https://ibotpeaches.github.io/Apktool/) to unpack an apk
 - [adb](https://developer.android.com/studio/command-line/adb) it is used to debug an android device
 - [HTTP Toolkit](https://httptoolkit.tech/) to see requests on a non-rooted or emulated device, as an alternative to burp suite
-- [Android Studio]() Android application development, useful for the emulator
+- [Android Studio](https://developer.android.com/studio) Android application development, useful for the emulator
   - Note: To start the emulator only, use commands such as
     ```
     cd C:\Users\Riccardo\AppData\Local\Android\Sdk\emulator